 Deducting Business Interest Expenses on Your Taxes

-In most cases, interest is a deductible expense for your business.
+In most cases, interest is a deductible expense for your business when it comes to your taxes.
 But there are some limitations and restrictions.
-How interest expenses depend on whether the expense is for a purchase of business property, on business debts (like credit card debt), or interest on investments.
-This article looks at both interest expenses and interest income and how they affect your business tax return.
+How interest expenses are treated depends on whether the expense is for business items or property, on business debts (like credit card debt), or on investment interest.

 Interest on Business Debts

-Businesses may deduct interest on loans taken out for business, purposes, including mortgages on business property, term loans, and lines of credit.
-The IRS says you may deduct interest on business loans if:
+Businesses may deduct interest on loans taken out for business purposes, including mortgages on business property, term loans, and lines of credit.

-- You need to show that you are making payments and that the lender is depositing those payments.
+- Both you and the lender intend that the debt will be repaid.
+You need to show that you are making payments and that the lender is depositing those payments.
 A person-to-person loan with no activity might be suspect.

-- That is, there is an arms-length transaction; it's not just you and your brother who loaned you money and doesn't want to be repaid.
+- You and the lender have a true debtor-creditor relationship.
+There is an arms-length transaction here.
+It's not just you and your brother who loaned you money and doesn't want to be repaid.

 Deducting Types of Business Interest Expenses